tc39/source-map/source-map-rev3.md

     //@ sourceMappingURL=<url>
 ```

+Note: previous revisions of this document recommended a header name of “X-SourceMap”.
+This is now deprecated; “SourceMap” is now expected.

 Regardless of the method used to retrieve the source mapping URL the same process is used to resolve it, which is as follows: